 available in: English

-An example of a design defect product liability case in the past was the one regarding the 1970 Ford Pinto.
+Another example of a product liability case going to court is the 1970 Ford Pinto case.
 Rear-end collisions to the Pinto – even at slow speeds – would cause the fuel to ignite and the car to burst into flames.
 It was discovered that proper collision testing was not conducted until several months after the car had already been on the market.
-Twenty-seven people were killed and several others were injured due to this design defect.
+Twenty-seven people were killed and several others were injured.

 Proving Design Defect Product Liability

 Manufacturing defect product liability claims occur when the product is designed safely, but it is not created or assembled correctly during the manufacturing process.
-This may involve such conditions as:
+This is usually the result of the following conditions:

-A well-known manufacturing defect product liability case involved ice cream produced by Blue Bell in 2015.
+One of the most well-known manufacturing defect product liability cases involved Blue Bell in 2015.
 The equipment that Blue Bell used to manufacture their ice cream got tainted with listeria, leading to their ice cream getting tainted.
-Ten people got sick due to this listeria outbreak – three of whom eventually died.
+Ten people got sick due to this listeria outbreak, three of whom eventually died.

 Proving Manufacturing Defect Product Liability

-In a failure to warn product liability case, the manufacturer failed to give proper warning or provide proper labeling about the dangers of the product.
+In a failure to warn product liability case, the manufacturer failed to give proper warning or provide proper labeling about the dangers of a product.
 This may include:

-A kid’s toy with small pieces that’s not labeled as having choking hazards
+- A kid’s toy with small pieces that is not labeled to have choking hazards

-Medication that does not list all side effects
+- Medication that does not list all the side effects

-A previous failure to warn case was brought up against Glade & Grove Supply, Inc. in the 1990s.
-The plaintiff claimed that the company did not provide adequate warning that a tractor should have a lockout pin in place when travelling at high speeds.
+A failure to warn case was brought against Glade & Grove Supply, Inc. in the 1990’s.
+The plaintiff claimed that the company did not provide adequate warning that a tractor should have a lockout pin in place when traveling at high speeds.
 This failure to warn ultimately led to the death of Daniel Brown.

 Proving Failure to Warn Product Liability

-In a failure to warn case, the plaintiff must prove that a warning label lacked proper warnings about the dangers of a product.
+In a failure to warn case, the plaintiff must be able to prove that a warning label lacked proper warning about the dangers of the product.
 Even if the manufacturer did attempt to warn about an inherent danger of the product, confusing wording or improper label placement may lead to the case being ruled in the plaintiff’s favor.
-And of course, the plaintiff must prove that the failure to warn caused their injuries.
+The plaintiff also must prove that the failure to warn caused their injuries.

-If you’ve been injured by a defective product, call the Hernandez Law Group, P.C..
-Juan Hernandez is one of the few board-certified Personal Injury Attorneys in Texas, so he is highly qualified to take on your case.
-He and his team will fight to get you the compensation you deserve.
+If you have been injured by a defective product, the team at the Hernandez Law Group, P.C. can help.
+Juan Hernandez is one of the few board-certified personal injury attorneys in Texas, so he is highly qualified to take on your case.
+Our team will fight to get you the compensation you deserve.
 Contact the Hernandez Law Group, P.C. today for a free, no-obligation consultation or for more information on product liability cases.